 - 1. In the UEM management console, on the menu bar click Apps. - 2.
 In the app list, select the BlackBerry UEM Client. - 3.

-In the App configuration section, click - 4.
-In the App name field, type a name for the app. - 5.
+- 4. In the App name field, type a name for the app. - 5.
 In the UTI schemes field, specify the UTI schemes for your organization's app-based PKI solution.
-For example, if you are using the Purebred app, use the following schemes: purebred.select.all-user, purebred.select.no-filter, purebred.zip.all-user, purebred.zip.no-filter. - 6.
+For example, if you are using the Purebred app, use the following schemes: purebred.select.all-user, purebred.select.no-filter,purebred.zip.all-user,purebred.zip.no-filter. - 6.
 Click Save.